 City Park is located in the heart of Launceston and features a Japanese Macaque monkey enclosure, a duck pond, barbeque area, a children’s playground and lots more.
 Pack a picnic basket or grab some fish n chips and enjoy the fresh air these holidays.

-The popular kids program at the Tasmanian Museum & Art Gallery returns each school holidays, offering a range of activities.
-Enjoy the fun, free activities and discover how ‘wet and dry’ are all around us.
-Fun for all ages and no bookings are necessary.
+TMAG’s popular holiday program returns each school holidays, offering a range of activities.
+These holidays celebrate ‘frozen fun’ – enjoy the fun activities and learn about ‘Inspiring Icebergs’, ‘Frozen Fossil Forests’ and ‘Living on an Ice Age Island’.
+There are free activities for all ages and no bookings are necessary.
 Drop in any time between 11am and 2pm.

 Everyone in Darwin knows that the Waterfront is the place to be for family-friendly entertainment, eats, activities and events and these school holidays are no different.

-There’s water tag, tai chi lessons, movies under the stars, juggling lessons and much more!
+There’s pony races, kids’ yoga, movies under the stars, juggling lessons, magic workshops and much more!

 Visit Darwin Waterfront